helidon-io/helidon/docs/se/ai/langchain4j/oracle.md

         name: "foo-bar-embeddings"
 ```

-- Configured with `io.helidon.data.sql.datasource:helidon-data-sql-datasource-ucp` see [Helidon Data Repository](../../../se/data.md) for more info
+- Configured with `io.helidon.data.sql.datasource:helidon-data-sql-datasource-ucp` see [Helidon Data Repository][helidon-data-repository] for more info

 If `enabled` is set to `false`, the configuration is ignored, and the component is not created.